Saigut/vps-scripts/README.md

     ```shell
     python git_repo.py
     ```
-    And then a git bare repository will be generated at path `/opt/docker/git-repo/vps-files` (In fact is the `.git` subdirectory).
+    And then a git bare repository will be generated at path `/opt/docker/git-repo/vps-files` (In fact at the `.git` subdirectory).

 2. Push the pre-prepared `vps-files` git repository to vps
-    Push your `vps-files` git repository to `/opt/docker/git-repo/vps-files` of the vps.
+    Push your `vps-files` git repository to `/opt/docker/git-repo/vps-files/.git` of the vps via ssh.
 (The structure of `vps-files` repository refer to: [Structure of git repository vps-files](#structure-of-git-repository-vps-files)).

 3. Execute personal script and start docker containers.
-    Execute `git_repo.py` on your vps:
+    Execute `setup_vps.py` on your vps:
     ```shell
     python setup_vps.py
     ```